clif-consortium/CLIF/WORKFLOW.md

 ## ETL Workflow

-### Table Schema Approval

-- **Point of Contact (POC) Responsibilities**:
+### Point of Contact (POC) Responsibilities

 - Before initiating the ETL process, the table schema must be reviewed and approved by the respective POC.
 - The POC is responsible for addressing [all issues](https://github.com/clif-consortium/CLIF/issues) related to their assigned table and should collaborate with other consortium members as needed to resolve queries and close issues promptly.
 - Once resolved, the issue should be updated and closed within the tracking system.
 - The POC must document the task or progress in the [CLIF Consortium Internal Tracker](https://docs.google.com/spreadsheets/d/1l8nvjHmmf4lxCviPp12rxafRo2zNApKGOGK126Tn2_s/edit?gid=937947072#gid=937947072).
 - Follow this procedure to update the [website repository](https://github.com/clif-consortium/website):
   1. Sync your fork with the main repository.
   2. Pull the latest changes from the main branch.
   3. Make your changes.
   4. Commit the changes with a clear message.
   5. Push the changes to your fork.
   6. Submit a **Pull Request** to the main repository (look for the "Contribute" button).
 - Ensure that any changes requiring approval are reviewed and approved by the relevant collaborator before merging.

 ### ETL Best Practices